Toy Stories York Castle Museum, York, YO1 9RY Open daily 9:30am - 5pm.

 The Dark Self project, funded by the Wellcome Trust, will culminate in a body of work including a sculpture exhibition and a film installation exploring the three stages of sleep.

-Join us at the Yorkshire Museum for a family-friendly film screening in our auditorium!
+This Halloween, join us at the Yorkshire Museum for a screening of the classic horror SCREAM.